Attorney General Sessions says President Trump's criticisms are "kind of hurtful"

 The president has since refused to say if he'll fire Sessions, telling reporters last week that "time will tell" about the attorney general's fate.
 But top Republicans have warned the president against firing the former Alabama senator from his Department of Justice post.

-And Sen. Ben Sasse, R-Nebraska, took to the Senate floor to warn President Trump that if he's thinking of replacing Sessions with a recess appointment he can "forget about it."
+And Sen. Ben Sasse, R-Neb., took to the Senate floor to warn Trump that if he's thinking of replacing Sessions with a recess appointment he can "forget about it."

 "The presidency isn't a bull, and this country isn't a china shop," Sasse said.

-Note: CORRECTIONS (July 27, 2017, 6:40 p.m.): An earlier version of this article misspelled Sen. Graham's first name.
-It is Lindsey, not Lindsay.